 Neighborhood Easter Egg Hunt

+This one might have to wait until next year–but keep it in your bag of tricks!
 In my old neighborhood, we’d get about six families together the day before Easter and do a morning egg hunt for all the kids.
 The parents would have coffee and munchkins and maybe a mimosa or two and watch the kids run around collecting plastic eggs.
 Good times.

 My friend Kelly makes a bunny head cake each year for her family with licorice whiskers and the whole bit.
 To them, it’s not Easter without the bunny cake.